wrynearson/wrynearson.github.io/src/pages/weather-anomaly.md

 2. Are warned about it by their meteo service, which is based on thresholds and not the degree of abnormality;
 3. Experience it, potentially without adequate warning.

 This project exposes the *degree* of abnormality of upcoming weather globally, starting with temperature.
+It compares global daily temperature forecasts of the next week to global 1990-2020 norms, answering:

-## How it works
+1. How much warmer or colder will it be (±°C).

-&nbsp;
+2. How "outside of the norm" (standard deviation σ) will it be.